Ursula Martinez: Directing

 While making her own shows, Martinez has also worked as a director.
 She was a mentor to the visual and performance artist Victoria Melody, helping her create her first theatre show, Northern Soul, in 2012.
 She has directed two hit shows for Lucy McCormick, Triple Threat (2017) and Post Popular (2019).
 In 2019, Martinez also directed Laura Murphy's Contra and Leah Shelton's Bitch on Heat.
 Reviewing Contra, Dorothy Max Prior found 'evidence of Ursula in the comic timing, the facial expressions, and – especially – in that little mouth-half-open, twinkly-eyed pause before the killer line.'
-In the Sydney Herald's review of Bitch on Heat, Cameron Woodhead wrote that 'It was no surprise to discover British luminary Ursula Martinez directed the show.
+In The Sydney Morning Heralds review of Bitch on Heat, Cameron Woodhead wrote that 'It was no surprise to discover British luminary Ursula Martinez directed the show.
 Bitch on Heat doesn't waste a single moment, possesses a rare sense of completeness and condenses Shelton's genius for performance art into stage magic – a lucid dream fuelled by a transfixing combination of fierce intellect, intense presence and bold, often acidic, physical comedy.'